gerofromph/nerdshub/README.md

 ---

-## 📚 About the Project
+## 📚 Purpose
-This project was created to:
+This project is created for:
-- Learn how browser games work
+- Learning game logic and mechanics
+- Practicing HTML, CSS animations, and JavaScript
-- Practice editing and customizing existing code
+- Customizing and understanding existing code patterns
-- Understand GitHub Pages deployment
-- Experiment with game mechanics and UI
+- Experimenting with UI and visual effects

-Some game mechanics are **inspired by open-source projects and online tutorials**, with:
+Game mechanics and UI animations are **inspired by common open-source projects and online tutorials**, with:
-- Modified names
-- Replaced assets
+- Replaced assets and images
+- Renamed elements and structure
-- Customized structure and layout
+- Modified layouts and styling

-This project is **not intended for commercial use**.
+This project is intended for **educational and personal use only**.

 ---

 ## ⚠️ Disclaimer
-Game concepts and mechanics are common and widely used in many tutorials and examples online.
+- Game concepts and mechanics are widely used and not owned by any single source
+- UI animations (moving shapes, backgrounds) are common design patterns
-All assets and branding used here are customized or replaced for personal learning purposes.
+- All branding, names, and assets used here are customized or replaced

+No claim of original invention over classic game concepts is made.

 ---

-## 🌍 Live Demo
+## 🌍 Live Site
-👉 Hosted using **GitHub Pages**
+Hosted using **GitHub Pages**

 ---

 ## 👤 Author
-Created and customized by **Gero**
+Customized and maintained by **Gero**
 🇵🇭 Philippines

 ---

 ## 📄 License
-This project is shared for **educational and personal use**.
+This repository is shared for **learning and personal use**.